raspberrypilearning/pacman-terminal/en/step_4.md

 ### Changing directory

 `cd` stands for 'change directory'.
 Just the same as you can click on a folder icon in a graphic file manager to go into it, `cd` lets you go into the directory you tell it.
-To get into a directory, just type the command `cd` followed by the name of the directory.
+To get into a directory, just type the command `cd` followed by the name of the directory and a forward slash `/`.
+The `/` isn't part of the directory name, it is just the way the command line shows directories.

 + To try moving into a different directory, type `cd Documents/` and press <kbd>Enter</kbd>.
   ```